mseminatore/ann/README.md

 # libann

-The goal of this library is to provide a compact, light-weight, portable library of primitives that can be used for training and evaluating Neural Networks.
+The goal of this library project is to provide a compact, light-weight, portable library of primitives that can be used for training and evaluating Neural Networks.
 The code is written in ANSI C for portability.
 It is compiled and tested regularly on Windows (x86 and x64) using Visual Studio and clang, and Mac OSX (Intel and Mx) using clang.
-It should build fine on Linux using gcc.
+It should also build fine on Linux using gcc.

 There are two main components to the library.
 The first is a lightweight Tensor library, `tensor.c`.
 The second is a minimal training and inference runtime, `ann.c`.
 Integrating the code into another application requires adding these two files to the project or linking to the libann library.

 > The tensor library is not meant to be a comprehensive library.
+For example,
-It provides only
+> rank 3 tensors are not supported.
+It provides only the minimal set of
-> the minimal set of functions needed to support the inference runtime.
+> functions needed to support the inference runtime.

 # Tensor library

+The `tensor` module provides the fundamental mathematical operations over vectors and matrices required by neural networks.
+The module does not currently support 3D or rank 3 tensors.

+Key functions include both scalar and vectorized versions controlled by the `USE_BLAS` compiler define.

+## Functions

 The following tensor library functions are provided.
-Key functions include both scalar and vectorized versions.

 Function | Description
 ---------|------------